 Yellow - 1.9km - uses simple linear features like paths, walls and streams.
 Mainly used by under 12’s and family groups

 Orange - 2.2km - basic use of the compass and route choice.
 Ideal for novice adults or experienced youngsters

 Light Green - 3.3km - ideal for improvers as the navigational difficulty begins to increase and uses simple contours and ‘point’ features

 Green - 3.9km - mostly experienced under 18’s and adults wanting a short but challenging course with a very hard navigational difficulty

 Blue - 4.8km - as for Green, but physically more challenging

-NOTE - We much prefer PRE-ENTRY and payment by bank transfer, but will accept limited entry on the day dependant on the number of maps available.
+NOTE - We much prefer PRE-ENTRY and payment by bank transfer, but will accept very limited entry on the day (dependent on the number of maps available).

 Non-members and orienteers from outwith Argyll are welcome to enter this event.